Skip to main content

 December 21, 2018

-EOIR will now reject all NTAs with facially incorrect dates (i.e., falling on a holiday, weekend, or date or time when the assigned court is not open).
+EOIR will also reject all NTAs with facially incorrect dates (i.e., falling on a holiday, weekend, or date or time when the assigned court is not open).
 If an NTA is not filed with the immigration court in time for the date and time of the hearing it references, EOIR will classify that case as a "failure to prosecute."
 With respect to any case filed within 10 days of the date and time on the NTA, it is left to the IJ's discretion whether the case will go forward per the NTA or will be reset.

 [ID #198]